Marisken Surgery: Treatment, Procedure & Experiences

 Necessary for any fiber intake |

-Warning signs that require timely clarification
+Warning signs that require prompt evaluation

 - Severe or increasing pain that does not subside despite painkillers